hovinhthinh/RuLES/README.md

 Our system RuLES is implemented in Java 8 and reuses the available implementations of embedding models in different languages.
 Currently, the system runs on Linux and theoretically it can also run on Windows provided that all required software is installed properly.

 ### Prerequisites
-- For the mining system: `jdk` (we use v1.8.0), `ant` (we use v1.9.4)
+- For the mining system: `jdk` (we use v1.8.0), `maven` (we use v3.8.5)
 - For the embedding models, we currently support TransE [2], HolE [3] and SSP [4] models and reuse their existing implementations [5,6].
 Following software should be installed for the corresponding models:
     - TransE, HolE (implemented in Python): `python` (we use v2.7.9), `numpy` (we use v1.13.1), `scipy` (we use v0.19.1), `scikit-learn` (we use v0.19.0)
     - SSP (implemented in C++): `icc` (we use v18.0.1), `boost` (we use v1.55.0.2), `armadillo` (recommend v4)
 ### 0. Installation
 ```
-$ cd mining/ && ant build && cd ../
+$ mvn compile
 ```
-This command generates a jar file for the mining system at `./mining/build.jar`.
+This command compiles the java code for the mining system.
 For the embedding models, we reuse existing implementations of these models.
 Since the implementations of TransE and HolE are in Python, there is no need for compiling their source code.
 However, in case we want to use SSP model, which is implemented in C++, we need to run the following command to compile it:
 ```
 $ icc -std=c++11 -O3 -qopenmp -larmadillo -xHost embedding/ssp/ssp_main.cpp -o embedding/ssp_main